-Nure Senbei: A Type of Japanese Wet Rice Cracker
+Nure Senbei: A Type of Wet Rice Cracker

-Senbei, together with Okaki and Arare, is one of the traditional rice crackers most familiar to us Japanese.
-As I wrote about it before, Senbei can be classified into 4 major types, one of which is called “Nure Senbei (ぬれせんべい)”.
+As with Okaki and Arare, Senbei is one of the traditional rice crackers most familiar to us Japanese.

 Nure Senbei (ぬれせんべい)

-As in its name “Nure (ぬれ)” means “wet” in Japanese, Nure Senbei is a type of Senbei whose entire dough is moist and limp, and as with the regular baked variety Yaki Senbei, Japanese people like to eat it as an afternoon snack with green tea.
+As with the regular baked variety Yaki Senbei, we Japanese like to eat it as an afternoon snack with green tea.

-As for the making, Nure Senbei is made by dunking non-glutinous rice dough in soy sauce right after baked.
-Hence, the resulting cracker has a somewhat strong soy sauce flavor and soft texture compared to Yaki Senbei.
+Hence, the resulting cracker has a strong soy sauce flavor and a soft texture compared to Yaki Senbei.

 Shop Information: Kashiwaya (柏屋)